muuhd/Text-Mining-on-Customer-Satisfaction-/README.md

 3. Addressing weaknesses:
    -  Routine maintenance on cleanliness and in-flight amenities to ensure equipment is in working condition before flights
    -  Compulsory workshops for conflict resolution and communication to be attended by staff, with simulations to better prepare them in engaging passengers
-   -  Air India could also explore a "Mystery Shopper" experiment where upper management staff travel anonymously to assess the service provided on the ground

 ## **Limitations of analysis**
 - Small sample size may not be fully representative of the entirety of Air India reviews